cylitude/FYP/README.md

 A new Flutter project.
 Utilising Mitch Koko's template as a headstart, I aim to create an AI-powered virtual fashion assistant

+11 May Upgrades
+- One of my final touches, where I made the dummy "Recommend Me" button a reality.

 2nd April Upgrades
 - one of my final touches and iterations, which include
 1. Dynamic Membership Progress Indicator (Rewards System)